-Essential questions on Social Security Disability Answered by Texas Attorney Victor Makris
+Hear from Social Security Disability Lawyer Victor Makris

 Hello, I’m Victor Makris, an attorney at Makris Law Firm.
 Welcome to this site, and welcome to this video presentation, which is about the most frequently asked questions with respect to SSD.
 I feel certain that after you listen to this presentation, you’ll have a lot of the information you seek, and it will be fast and informative.